>

 • In October 2023, French luxury goods company Hermès has introduced a new bio-based leather watch strap.
 The watch strap is made with MycoWorks Mylo, a bio-based leather material made from mushroom mycelium.

-Bio-based leather market research report includes an in-depth coverage of the industry with estimates & forecast in terms of revenue in USD Million & Kilotons from 2018 to 2032, for the following segments:
+The Bio-based Leather Market research report includes in-depth coverage of the industry, with estimates & forecast in terms of revenue (USD Million) & volume (Kilo Tons) from 2021 to 2034, for the following segments:

 Market, By Source